jacksouthard/jacksouthard.github.io/_projects/poly.md

 ## Description

 I always wanted to make a multiplayer game, but was frustrated with its complexity.
 However, after three failed attempts, I was able to complete Poly, an online multiplayer game supporting up to 15 players or AI.
-It draws heavily influence from the geometry class I was taking when I original game up with the idea.
+It draws heavy influence from the geometry class I was taking when I original game up with the idea.
 Collect segments to increase your geometric mass and augment your poly with a variety of parts.
 Fight other players to rack up kills and get on the realtime leaderboard.

 [comment]: <[Play now](https://playpoly.online)>